The Call of Duty franchise team was purchased from game developer Activision Blizzard for a rumoured...

 - Changyou.com (NASDAQ:CYOU): Changyou.com is a developer and operator of online games in China and has been engaging in the development, operation and licensing of diverse range of online games.
 The company’s flagship PC game TLBB has a user base of 300 million.
-Other games under their brand include Blade Wars, Shadowbane, a title that they acquired in 2012 and Zentia.
+Other games under their brand include Zentia, Blade Wars and Shadowbane, a title that they acquired in 2012.

-- Glu Mobile (NASDAQ:GLUU): Glu Mobile is a leading creator of mobile games with its portfolio includes titles like Cooking Dash, Kim Kardarshian: Hollywood and MLB Tap Sports Baseball.
+- Glu Mobile (NASDAQ:GLUU): Glu Mobile is a leading creator of mobile games with its portfolio includes titles like Cooking Dash, Kim Kardashian: Hollywood and MLB Tap Sports Baseball.